150 Topics for Essays That Explain

 - What is the history of the Civil Rights Movement (or abolitionism or temperance)?

-- What is the history of the Tea Party (or other political movement)?
+- What is the history of the Tea Party (or another political movement)?

 - What is the history of the feminist movement (or the movement to get the vote for women)?

-- What is the history of the Arab Spring (or other revolutionary) movement?
+- What is the history of the Black Lives Matter movement?

 - What is the history of the Nanjing Massacre (or any other war atrocity)?